au-research/raid-metadata/rtd/docs/source/core/identifier.rst

 **Occurrence**: 1

-**Allowed values**: *Controlled list of Owners maintained by each Registration Agency, utilising the schema declared at identifier.owner.schemaURI*
+**Allowed values**: *Controlled list of Owners maintained by each Registration Agency, utilising the schema declared at identifier.owner.schemaUri*

 **Example values**: